 But to cut to the chase, on the one hand, the RT-AX92U is a cute little tri-band Wi-Fi 6 router, almost perfect for a small home.
 On the other, when working as a mesh, its odd specs make things a bit complicated -- you might mistake what you'll get out of it.

 So, here's the deal: If you live in a home of 1800 ft² (167 m²) or so, at the current cost of some $230, the RT-AX92U is an excellent standalone Wi-Fi solution, especially if you want to keep your personal space tidy and play online games a lot.

 As a $350 2-pack mesh, though, there are things you should know before pulling the trigger.
 So, keep reading.

 Asus RT-AX92U: A cute compact Wi-Fi 6 router

-The Asus RT-AX92U the smallest Wi-Fi 6 router I've tested.
+The Asus RT-AX92U is the smallest Wi-Fi 6 router I've tested.
 It looks like a miniature version of the GT-AX11000, taking the shape of a small square box, measuring 6.1-inch (15.5 cm) wide and 2.1-inch (5.5 cm) tall, with four antennas on top.

 You can raise these antennas upward for better coverage or collapse them on top of the router to make the whole thing even more adorable.
 Either way, the router works.
-By the away, the router is wall-mountable, which is always a nice touch.
+By the way, the router is wall-mountable, which is always a nice touch.